-Note: The EOCT test will comprise certain percentage of the final grade in all EOCT designated courses for students in grades 11 through 12 as prescribed by the Department of Education.
-For students who entered the ninth grade in 2011-2012 and after, the EOCT test will comprise certain percentage of the final grade in all designated courses as prescribed by the Department of Education.
+Note: For students who entered the ninth grade in 2011-2012 and after, the EOCT test will comprise certain percentage of the final grade in all designated courses as prescribed by the Department of Education.

 Honor Roll

 An honor roll will be published at the end of each nine (9) weeks for students in grades 1st - 12th.
 This is not an average or point system but an all "A" or "A/B" honor roll.